-Lat 25°23′0″N Long 97°24′0″E Myitkjina is located in Kachin State in northern Burma (Myanmar).
+Lat 25° 23' 11N Long 97° 23' 40E Myitkjina is located at an elevation of 830' / 252m in Kachin State in northern Burma.
+Wartime spelling "Myitkyina".
+The town was strategically important not because of the road, rail road and river links to the rest of Burma.
+To the west is Mogaung and to the north is Nsopzup.
 Located roughly 287 miles to the west is Ledo.
-The town was strategically important not because of the rail road and river links to the rest of Burma.
-Today, Myitkjina is the capital city of Kachin State.
-Also known as Myitkyina.
+Today, Myitkjina is the state capital of Kachin State in Myanmar.

 American missions against Myitkyina